Detecting Planted Partition in Sparse Multi-Layer Networks: Weak Recovery of the Planted Partition

-When $\sum_{k=1}^m \lambda_k^2 + \mu^2/\gamma > 1$, we describe in the following, a quasi-polynomial time algorithm using self-avoiding walks on the factor graph to compute an estimator that achieves weak recovery complementing the result in Theorem \ref{thm:weak_recovery_threshold}. \paragraph{Weak recovery via self avoiding walks.} Let
+When $\sum_{k=1}^m \lambda_k^2 + \mu^2/\gamma > 1$, we describe in the following, a quasi-polynomial time algorithm using self-avoiding walks on the factor graph described before to compute an estimator that achieves weak recovery.
+The proof of Theorem \ref{thm:weak_recovery_threshold} is deferred to Appendix \ref{appendix:proofofthm4}.